 Cherokee Caverns in Tennessee

-Trick or treat along the cave route in a little kid friendly event.
+Trick or treat along the cave route in a little kid-friendly event.

-- Friday, October 21 and 28 from 5 p.m. to 8 p.m.
+• Friday, October 20 and 27 from 5 p.m. to 8 p.m.

-- Saturday, October 22 and 29 from 3 p.m. to 8 p.m.
+• Saturday, October 21 and 28 from 3 p.m. to 8 p.m.

-- Sunday, October 23 and 30 from 3 p.m. to 8 p.m.
+• Sunday, October 22 and 29 from 3 p.m. to 8 p.m.

 Located at 8524 Oak Ridge Parkway, Knoxville, Tennessee.

-Admission is $12 per persons 4 and up.
+Admission is $19 per person, 4 and up.

 Crystal Cave in Pennsylvania

-Take the original 1870s tour with a guide dressed in Victorian clothing that leads the group with the help of lantern light.
+Take the original 1870s tour with a guide dressed in Victorian clothing who leads the group with the help of lantern light.
 Learn about the ghostly past of Crystal Cave with history never shared on the regular tours.

 Tours